Teacher turnover: What you need to know and how you can curb the trend

 It’s often the case that alternatively certified teachers have less preparation and on-the-job support than traditionally certified educators.
 They’re also 25 percent more likely to experience turnover.
 Data from the Learning Policy Institute suggests that teachers with little or no training leave at two to three times the rate of teachers with comprehensive preparation.

 When turnover contributes to teacher shortages, schools may also resort to increasing class sizes or cutting some of their offerings, which can have adverse effects on student learning.
-The Association for Supervision and Curriculum Development (ASCD) outlines some additional negative side effects that can result from hiring less-experienced classroom instructors:
+Some additional negative side effects that can result from hiring less-experienced classroom instructors include:

 - Reductions in the time teachers spend with their students as they try to support newer colleagues